Zocalo

 About Web Feed Clients

 I don't believe feeds are in any way similar to email.
-I don't think a web feed reader should treat them with the same paradigm of "unread" and "read" messages.
+I don't think a web feed reader should treat them with the same paradigm of number of "unread" and "read" messages; although I did eventually introduce a limited version of this into Zocalo.
 I want to use a feed reader to skim a number of websites and pick out the articles I want to read in more detail.
 Some of them I will want to go to the web site and read them in a web browser.
 Or I will just want to read a summary because I don't have time to read the article thoroughly.